 - Able to determine if this Project requires further work to make it as productive as possible.

 This means setting a number of objectives, or KPI's (Key Performance Indicators), that are associated with the Goals in the Planning stage.

 It might also mean selecting Metrics which measure the outcomes of the Project and can be shown on a Project dashboard to determine progress and the results.

-Go to the article: Metrics for Profit
+Go to the article: Importance of Performance Analytics for Profit

 Exactly what you check will vary considerably with the nature and purpose of the Project, it is not possible to give a standard set of Checks.

 When you get to the final stage of the cycle it is time to Act on the outcomes of the Project.

 Many different decisions might be made at this stage but they could include such things as: